-?
-Dissemination of the national guidelines and SOPs on TB infection control.

 - ?
+Dissemination of the national guidelines and SOPs on TB infection control. - ?
 Organize Training of National (National focal person for TB-IC), State, WHO/TB CAP and other partners' staff from TB and HIV/AIDS control Programme on TB infection control. - ?
 Conduct of Facility assessment in 12 sites with ART/HIV and DOTS services. - ?
 Development of Infection control plan in 12 health facilities with ART and DOTS services - ?
 Capacity building for facility staff from the 12 Health facilities on TB Infection control measures and the developed plan. - ?
-Support formation and regular meetings of TB-IC committees in the 12 health facilities. - ?
-Basic renovation and upgrading at the health facilities (OPD, AFB laboratories, DOTS centers) to conform to good TB-IC measures. - ?
-Procurement of 10 Binocular Olympus microscopes to enhance diagnosis of TB among PLWHAs. - ?
+Support formation and regular meetings of TB-IC committees in the 12 health facilities.
+REDACTED.

+?
 Quarterly Supervision and monitoring of TB/Infection control activities.
 This will be integrated into the existing supervisory structures.
 TB-IC IEC materials (e.g. on cough hygiene will be developed).